fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 - One `AndroidManifest.xml`
 - Square, round, and foreground launcher icon PNGs.

 The icons seem like the easiest target, given that there are 15 images overall, and 2 XML files under `mipmap-anydpi-v26`.
-Let's quantify that using the [APK Analyser](https://developer.android.com/studio/build/apk-analyzer.html).
+Let's quantify that using Android Studio's [APK Analyser](https://developer.android.com/studio/build/apk-analyzer.html).

 ![Apk Analyser Screenshot](/img/apkgolf/apk-analyser-1.jpg)

-Nope, it appears that our Dex file is the largest.
+Contrary to our initial assumptions, it appears that our Dex file is the largest, and that resources only take up 20% of the APK size.

 | File                 | Size           |
 | -------------        |-------------|